 We will collect your information during contact with you, including via telephone, email, written correspondence and face to face conversations.

 - Our Application Forms, supporting documentation and specific requests for supplementary information.

 - Written reports from relevant health or social care professionals or educational professionals or tutors/coaches.
 We will always seek your consent to obtain these reports.

 A third party may gather and verify personal information on our behalf as part of the application process.
 We take appropriate steps to ensure that any information you provide is protected against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 - Data will be retained for as long as it is required to deal with your enquiry, consider your application and/or provide support and in accordance with our statutory obligations.

-- Records relating to support which is provided without an application, including details of any linked enquiry, are deleted or destroyed seven years after the completion of the support.
+- Records relating to applications and grants, including any linked enquiry, are deleted or destroyed 7 years after the completion of the case.

 Who we share it with

 We will not sell, distribute or release your information to third parties, other than those listed, unless we have your permission; or we believe that you or someone else has been or is at risk of serious harm; or we are required to do so by law.